Aliciawyse/udacity-project/README.md

 To get started, open `designs.js` and start building out the app's functionality.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.